kreait/firebase-php/docs/troubleshooting.rst

 .. note::
     This SDK works with immutable objects until noted otherwise.
-You can recognize these objects when they have a ˚`with*``method.
+You can recognize these objects when they have a ``with*`` method.
 In that case, please keep in mind that in order to get hold of the changes you made, you will have to use the result of that method, e.g. ``$changedObject = $object->withChangedProperty();``.